On-Line Youth Protection 1 is available in both English and Spanish

 Youth Protection 2 is offered only as a live video conference

-To report suspected child abuse that involves a priest, deacon, or anyone connected to a catholic church, catholic school or other catholic institution: Contact Frank Slapikas at (205) 242-3954 or email@example.com
+Should be first made to the Alabama Department of Human Resources or Local Police.
+A secondary report of suspected child abuse that involves a priest, deacon, or anyone connected to a Catholic church, Catholic school or other Catholic institution: Contact Frank Slapikas at (205) 242-3954 or email@example.com

 the Diocese of Birmingham - the Catholic Community of NORTH ALABAMA